johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * When using cash, no one can see how much you have, where it came from, or where you spend it.
 * The same is true of bank accounts especially the secret offshore accounts used by criminals and tax evaders.
 * Cash is the currency of choice for the common criminal.
-* Banks are used by sophisticated criminals and bankers themselves [to commit colossal crimes](https://theweek.com/articles/729052/brief-history-crime-corruption-malfeasance-american-banks).
+* Banks and shell companies are used by sophisticated criminals and even bankers themselves [to commit colossal crimes](https://theweek.com/articles/729052/brief-history-crime-corruption-malfeasance-american-banks).
 * The original cryptocurrency (BitCoin) was invented [to end the misery banks cause humanity](https://bitcoinmagazine.com/articles/ten-years-later-reflection-bitcoins-genesis-and-satoshis-timing/)
 * So why, you may be wondering, do they call it cryptocurrency if it's completely transparent.
 * It's because cryptography is used to protect the seeds you use to control your accounts.